MilanFox/Character-Controller/README.md

 ## Can I peak behind the curtains?

-Sure - I mean, apart from this being open source, there is a global "debugOptions" Object, that you can access through your console, which prints additional stuff and gives you some ideas of what's happening.
+Sure - I mean, apart from this being open source, there is a debug menu in the lower right hand corner of the screen, which prints out some extra stuff to the canvas to help you (or mostly me) see whats going on.

 ## What game engine does this use?